ForeverInLaw/unsolvable_gatekeeper/README.md

 npm install
 ```

-**3. Create and configure `.env`:**
+**3. Configure `.env`:**
-Create a file named `.env` in the root directory of the project.
+Rename a file `.env.example` to `.env` in the root directory of the project and insert there credentials.
 This file will store your bot's secret token and client ID.

 ```env
 DISCORD_TOKEN=your_discord_bot_token
 CLIENT_ID=your_bot_client_id
 ```

-**4. Create and configure `config.json`:**
+**4. Configure `config.json`:**
-Create a file named `config.json` in the root directory.
+Insert your credentials in this file in the root directory.
 The `/setup` command will automatically populate this file later, but it needs to exist beforehand.

 ```json
 {